ioccc-src/winner/bugs.md

 you're caught'. :-)

 Please don't try and fix it as it's not a bug and was actually documented as a possibility.
 Can you find out how?
+There's also a way to make it so that even when you're cheating it ends up winning!
+Can you figure that out as well?

 # 1992